After supporting Trump by one vote in 2016, a Wisconsin community reassesses

 Katherine Cramer, a political science professor at the University of Wisconsin at Madison, said many voters are probably holding their noses as they cast ballots.

-“There are many Republicans in that part of the state who are telling themselves, ‘I am not voting for Trump, I am voting for Supreme Court seats, the unborn, the Second Amendment,’ that kind of thing,” said Cramer, author of a 2016 book on rural Wisconsin titled “The Politics of Resentment.”
+“There are many Republicans in that part of the state who are telling themselves, ‘I am not voting for Trump, I am voting for Supreme Court seats, the unborn, the Second Amendment,’ that kind of thing,” said Cramer, who wrote a 2016 book on rural Wisconsin titled, “The Politics of Resentment.”

 A few blocks from the Niemuths, Antonio Balboa, 42, was rummaging through his garage for something to pump up a football so he could play catch with his son.
-He had the radio on and heard a clip from a Trump campaign event where the president insisted that America was “rounding the turn” on the pandemic.
+He had the radio on and heard a clip from a Trump campaign event where the president insisted that the United States was “rounding the turn” on the pandemic.

 “There he was again, downplaying covid,” Balboa said, shaking his head.

 The virus does not seem to be growing any less threatening to this father of five.
 In July, a relative fell ill, forcing Balboa to quarantine and miss 10 days of work from his maintenance job at a property management company.
-That meant two weeks with no salary: “We live paycheck to paycheck.”
+That meant two weeks with no salary.
+“We live paycheck to paycheck,” he said.

-Trump does not look out for families like his, he contends, and cares more about tax breaks for corporations.
+Trump does not look out for families like his, he says, and cares more about tax breaks for corporations.
 Balboa, who identifies as Mexican American, also disagrees with the president’s immigration policies and finds him divisive, fanning political animosity.

 “I don’t hate Trump supporters, but I have never been this upset, I have never been this political,” he said.
 In Ward 25A, his is one vote that will stay on the Democratic side.